abbakarrsadiq/frontend-test/README.md

 Implementation Details

-HTML

-The HTML file contains the structure of the web page, including headers, footers, and main content sections.
-Semantic HTML tags are used for better accessibility and SEO.

 CSS

 The styles are written in CSS, following a mobile-first approach.
 Flexbox and Grid layouts are used to create a responsive design.
 Custom properties (CSS variables) are used for maintaining a consistent color scheme.